Events and Programs

 St. Andrew's Chorus - St. Andrew’s Chorus works together to create programs of varied music to be performed at events throughout the school year.
 Holiday Vespers in December features music from many cultures and religious traditions.
 The Spring Concert is an opportunity for the Chorus to present a varied repertoire—the culmination of a year’s work.

 Annual Charity - Each year the St. Andrew's Senior class selects an Annual Charity to support.
 Seniors are encouraged by Class advisers to select a local charity that can provide community service opportunities for all of the students.
-Past charities have included Edesia, Doctors Without Borders, The International Institute of RI, and The Tomorrow Fund.
-Throughout the year, students and faculty organize and engage in fundraisers to raise awareness and financial support.
+Past charities have included The Autism Project, Mobile Loaves and Fishes Rhode Island, Edesia, Doctors Without Borders, The International Institute of RI, and The Tomorrow Fund.
+Throughout the year, students and faculty organize and engage in fundraisers to raise awareness and support.

 Girls Basketball Annual Free-Throw-a-Thon - Each year the St. Andrew's Girl's Basketball Program kicks off the start of the season with their Free-Throw-a-Thon.
 The girls take turns shooting and making as many free throws as they can in a 10-minute period.
 The event begins at 4:00 pm and the team will shoot continuously for eight hours until midnight! $1 guesses are sold to the St. Andrew's community as to how many free-throws the team will make during that period of time.
 All the proceeds go toward the School's Annual Charity.
 The winning guess receives a gift certificate and two season tickets to St. Andrew's Girls Basketball home games.